-Spring 1 Focus of the week Living and Learning statement Week 1 Drugs, alcohol and tobacco N4+ I'm beginning to recognise some risks in a place or activity and act accordingly.
+Spring 1 Focus of the week Age-related expectations Living and Learning statement Week 1 Drugs, alcohol and tobacco 1 N4+ I'm beginning to recognise some risks in a place or activity and act accordingly.
 N6+ I know that I must seek permission from a trusted adult before using technology.
 I know what a drug is.
-Week 2 Drugs, alcohol and tobacco 2 N9+ I know I must only take medicines when an adult is with me.
-N12+ I know that if I hurt myself, I must seek help.
+Week 2 Drugs, alcohol and tobacco 2 N9+ I know I must only take medicines when an adult is with me.N12+ I know that if I hurt myself, I must seek help.
 I know that some drugs can be harmful.
 Week 3 Being safe 1 R4+ I can carry out a simple risk assessment before play situations.
 R7+ So that I'm safe, I know I must seek permission from a trusted adult before using technology.
 I can assess my own risks.
 Week 4 Being safe 2 R11+ I know I must only take medicines when an adult is with me.
 I know how to seek help.
 Week 5 Internet safety and harms 1 R12+ I know that if I hurt myself, I must seek help.
 I know the importance of permission (consent).
 Week 6 Internet safety and harms 2 I know that people should treat others respectfully when online.
+Use consent statement.

-Spring Mental wellbeing (2) 2 Focus of the week Living and Learning statement Week 1 Strong emotions N3 Become more outgoing with unfamiliar people, in the safe context of their setting.
+Spring Mental wellbeing (2) 2 Focus of the week Age-related expectations Living and Learning statement Week 1 Strong emotions N3 Become more outgoing with unfamiliar people, in the safe context of their setting.
 N4 Show more confidence in new social situations.
 I recognise emotions in myself and others.
 Week 2 Being the same, being different N6 Help to find solutions to conflicts and rivalries.
 For example, accepting that not everyone can be Spider-Man in the game, and suggesting other ideas.
 N10 Talk with others to solve conflicts.
 I know we're all the same and we're all different.
-Week 3 Friends and family N12 Understand gradually how others might be feeling.
-N1+ I know that families sometimes look different from my own family.
-N2+ I can be a caring friend.
-I recognise that friends and family are important.
+Week 3 Friends and family N11 Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'.
+I rec N12 Understand gradually how others might be feeling. import N1+ I know that families sometimes look different from my own family.
+I car N2+ I can be a caring friend.
+I car I recognise that friends and family are important.
 Week 4 Solving problems I can find solutions to different problems.
 Week 5 Feeling good and being me R2 Build constructive and respectful relationships.
 I can give and receive compliments.
-Week 6 Life changes R3 Express their feelings and consider the feelings of others.
-R4 Show resilience and perseverance in the face of challenge.
-R5 Identify and moderate their own feelings socially and emotionally.
-R6 Think about the perspectives of others.
-R1+ I can describe ways that families are different from my own family.
-R2+ I can be a caring friend in different situations.
-R3+ I can show good manners (eg greeting, saying please and thank you and saying goodbye).
-I know how to cope with change.
+Week 6 Life changes P2 Express their feelings and respective feelings of others I know how to cope with change.